 Signs of Food Addiction

-Individuals with food addiction have an unhealthy relationship with food; however, this condition resides much deeper than with just food itself.
-Although a relatively obvious sign includes secondary gain, most signs aren’t so obvious.
-In fact, many of them are kept in secrecy—a defense mechanism aimed toward preserving one’s social status while internally struggling with negative emotions including shame.
+People dealing with food addiction have an unhealthy relationship with food; however, this condition goes much deeper than just food itself.
+The key aspect of addiction is that it has reached a point beyond the person’s control.
+Although a relatively obvious sign includes weight gain, most signs aren’t so obvious.
+In fact, many of them are kept in secrecy—a defense mechanism aimed toward preserving one’s social status while internally struggling with negative emotions like shame.

 - Gorging more food than one can physically tolerate